Nambuki/ErrorFinder/README.md

 ## Contact

-If you have any questions or need assistance, you can reach out to [Nambuki@proton.me).
+If you have any questions or need assistance, you can reach out to Nambuki@proton.me.